substack/camelize/readme.markdown

 }
 ```

-Also supports ignoring certain keys by passing an array of key names to ignore.
+Also supports ignoring certain keys by second parameter.
+This parameter should be an object with an "ignore" property, which is an array of key names to ignore.
 Useful for mongo "_id" fields.

 ``` js
 var camelize = require('camelize');